 While these concerns refer to the problem that important and good quality datasets may not exist, interviewees also lamented a lack of access to data that did exist.
-Some noted that public agencies have a duty to disseminate data, as Kenyans have a constitutional right to information as guaranteed by the Access to Information Act of 2016 which seeks to create a framework to facilitate access to information held by private bodies and promote routine and systematic information disclosure by both public service and private service.8 transactions, particularly with national elections on the horizon.
+Some noted that public agencies have a duty to disseminate data, as Kenyans have a constitutional right to information as guaranteed by the Access to Information Act of 2016 which seeks to create a framework to facilitate access to information held by private bodies and promote routine and systematic information disclosure by both public service and private service.

+Several factors were seen to inhibit data sharing.
+As well as noting problems associated with the cost and contractual negotiations of accessing some international/satellite data, interviewees described how data could also be valuable political resources that could be withheld or exchanged in political transactions, particularly with national elections on the horizon.
 One county official said that the current priority was on 'firefighting' and stabilising the government, and that a lot of plans had been at least temporarily shelved; an agency worker said it was hard to get funding for projects and events that did not involve 'eating' (i.e. corruption).
 The project-based character of many development activities funded by non-government donors meant that relevant data could be lost to the archives of external organisations.
 Some noted the competition between different NGOs/CBOs working in the same domain, and said this led to organisations being 'selfish' with data, and increased the risk of wasted efforts.
 They criticised the pressures of budgetary and political cycles for promoting hasty implementations that could miss the lessons of previous work and lead to wasteful duplication (for example drilling a borehole in the same place as a previous failed borehole, or drilling in the wrong time or place and ending up with a saline supply which people will not use for drinking):